 The thickness of application of this product will determine the length of drying time.
 For a thin coat, a standard estimation is 48hrs, but prevailing atmospheric conditions upon application may influence drying time (humidity, heat, cold, etc.).

 WARNING do not force dry or use in temperatures above 30℃ as premature skinning may occur trapping water in the coating resulting in an opaque or cloudy finish.

 Matisse MM37 has a HI-Gloss finish and may become more so with thicker or multiple applications.

-To view or download a copy of MM37 MSDS, please CLICK HERE (283kb)
+To view or download a copy of MM37 SDS, please CLICK HERE (283kb)

 Still got questions?
 Send us an email.